CharlesCreativeContent/stytch-node-magic-links/README.md

 [![Watch the video](https://github.com/CharlesCreativeContent/stytch-node-magic-links/blob/main/public/images/0FD9210A-CE0E-4D89-939F-8A197B56C13E.jpeg?raw=true)](https://youtu.be/fxJBj6ExRUg)

 <video src=”https://youtube.com/”></video>
-I liked that Stytch used the magic links for their signup process, because it is very minimal videofriction for customer onboarding.
+I liked that Stytch used the magic links for their signup process, because it is very minimal friction for customer onboarding.
 The [documentation](https://stytch.com/docs) was straight forward.

 There were enough demos for almost every stack and the dev team has an open [forum](https://forum.stytch.com/) and [slack group](https://stytch.slack.com/ssb/redirect) you can join to talk to the team.
 The demos were very quick to get you from 0 to locally hosted application.